SEL-Columbia/modelrunner/README.md

 Installation and Deployment
 ---------------------------

+Deployment can be done via [fabric](http://www.fabfile.org) on Debian based distro's.
+There are several options for deployment ranging from a single server "dev" to multi-server "prod" setups.

+Here are the basic steps (assumes you have a python environment with fabric installed locally):

+1. Bring up an Ubuntu/Debian instance(s) (henceforth referred to as "your_server")

+2. Create a user named 'mr' to run model_runner under on your_server

+3. On your local machine, clone this repo and cd into the model_runner directory (if not already done)

+4. Setup the server via `fab -H mr@your_server setup:config_file=your_config.ini` (see sample config.ini for a guide)

+5. Start the server via `fab -H mr@your_server start:configuration=<worker|primary>,environment=<dev|prod>`

-See .travis.yml for details
+See fabfile.py for more details and options.

 Development & Testing
 -----------

-Once you've made changes to your branch run `./testing/test_full.sh` and ensure it's exit code is 0.
+Once you've made changes to your branch, start up a primary and worker, run `./testing/test_full.sh` and ensure it's exit code is 0.